Policy Statement and Procedures for Five-Year Review of Deans

 It is strongly recommended that the reviewing committee include the following sources as part of its review and final report:

 - Surveys of faculty, department heads/chairs/directors, associate deans, staff (academic and civil service) and students.
+The office of the provost or VCHA will cover reasonable expenses related to the development and administering of surveys.

 - There may also be surveys of alumni, external affiliates (e.g. clinical sites, community organizations), UIC deans, peer deans outside of UIC, and other professional leaders in the field.